Welcome

 guitar and band leader

 Courtesy Mark Butcher of Minneapolis, Minnesota are these label scans from another LP by The Goldenaires: "Welcome You" on the Kalypso label.
+Four decades after these LP, the Goldenaires would release a CD.
+A 2008 picture of the groups can be seen here.

 On the NYC-based Sue Records label is the stereo LP, "Scandal In Montego Bay", by the Montego Bay-based Percy Dixon and His Merry Boys.
 The liner notes are not all that informative, though by mentioning ska, it does help date this LP as having been released no earlier than the mid-1960s.
 Though the front cover is totally irrelevant, the back jacket does include a small picture of the band (excerpted below) that reveals a classic rural mento line up.